lugu/toner_chip_reset/README.md

-This is a tutorial to reset your toner chip with an Arduino.
+Here are some advices to reset your toner chip with an Arduino.

-WIP: this is work in progress.

 Introduction
 ============